x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/disable-exchange-admin-center-access.md

 5. Restart IIS for the changes to take effect.

 > [!IMPORTANT]
-> When you install an Exchange 2016 Cumulative Update (CU), the CU won't update files in the new web site and virtual directories.
+> When you install an Exchange Server Cumulative Update (CU), the CU won't update files in the new web site and virtual directories.
 After you apply the CU, you need to completely remove the new web site, virtual directories, and content in the folders and then re-create the new web site, virtual directories, and content in the folders.

 #### Step 2a: Add a second IP address to the Exchange server